 I like it as one big – and it is BIG – cake, but Mary has previously made it in two loaf tins with reduced cooking time.

 EDIT: To make ONE 2lb loaf-tin sized cake, use half of the ingredients below, but use 2 eggs, and gave it 50-55minutes at 140Fan.
-Still a very substantial cake..
+It still makes a very substantial cake..

-As you can see from the photograph, Mary wraps it up in tinfoil for keeping, and for travelling to grateful recipients!
+As you can see from the photograph above, Mary wraps it up in tinfoil for keeping, and for travelling to grateful recipients!

 - a 23cm circular cake tin, sides and base lined with baking parchment.